cloudmesh/technologies/chapters/tech/lxc.md

 ### Old text

-LXC (Linux Containers) is an operating-system-level virtualization method for running multiple isolated Linux systems (containers) on a control host using a single Linux kernel [@www-wiki-lxc].
+LXC (Linux Containers) [:o: ref missing] is an operating-system-level virtualization method for running multiple isolated Linux systems (containers) on a control host using a single Linux kernel [@www-wiki-lxc].
 LXC are similar to the traditional virtual machines but instead of having